Nose ride: Background

-American surfer and writer Matt Warshaw wrote, "Noseriding wasn't identified as a maneuvers unto itself until the early 1950s, after the surfboard fin had grown big enough to really anchor the tail."
+American surfer and writer Matt Warshaw wrote, "Noseriding was not identified as a maneuvers unto itself until the early 1950s, after the surfboard fin had grown big enough to really anchor the tail."
 According to most surfing historians, the fin was invented by Tom Blake around 1935, for the purpose of anchoring the tail and giving the surfboard direction from the tail to the tip.
 The fin enabled skilled surfers to walk to the front of the board without the tail skipping out from the wave.
 In 1947, Joe Quigg recorded, in drawings and words, the noseriding skill of Rabbit Kekai on waves at "Outer Queens" near Waikiki, Hawaii.
 One of the first commercial surfboard manufacturers, Dale Vezy, is credited as being the first to get to the nose to hang five and hang ten in the early 1950s.
 Noseriding is widely considered the origin of "extreme" surfing and had become such a popular trick by the late 1950s that Surfer Magazine publisher John Severson devoted a regular feature to it called "Toes on the Nose", starting with his debut issue of Surfer in 1960.

 Noseriding defined the surfers of the 1950s led by Rabbit Kekai, Matt Kivlin and Joe Quigg.
 Then came the champion surfers of the 1960s including Lance Carson, Phil Edwards, Dewey Weber, Mickey Muñoz, Joey Cabell, Donald Takayama, Skip Frye, David Nuuhiwa, Gary Proper, Claude Codgen and Bob Purvey.
 The modern generation of noseriding surfer champions include Joel Tudor, CJ Nelson and Chad Marshall.
 Current toe-pointing women Association of Surfing Professional's World Tour champions include Kelia Moniz from Hawaii, Belinda Baggs from Australia, Chloe Calmon from Brazil and Kassia Meador from the USA.

 Throughout the 1950s and 1960s, surfboard designers experimented with a variety of components to make the nose hold up longer, and noserider surfboard designs became popularly-sold items during the 1960s.
 The combinations of template (outline shape), thickness, weight, rocker, rail shape, concaves, convexes, flats and fins vary with the individual surfer's style and size, and continue to be an experiment.
 To this day, noserider designs continue to be refined.